 I began thinking of embarking on my own adventure at the end of my bachelor’s, where I met my amazing co-founder Séverine Chardonnens.
 We were both fascinated by the potential that technology can have on our lives, especially related to health and medicine.
 After an internship at the Biosensors and Bioelectronics Institute at ETH Zurich, where we filed a patent for an innovative biosensor, we felt ready to incorporate our own company.

 What does IDUN Technologies do?

-Simon Bachmann: IDUN Technologies is the creator of the DRYODE™ technology, a sensor which can be placed in headphones and hearing aids to record brain signals of its users.
-This neural interface enables understanding of human emotions to create empathic technology.
+Simon Bachmann: IDUN Technologies is the creator of the DRYODE™ technology, a sensor that can be placed in headphones and hearing aids to record the brain signals of its users.
+This neural interface enables the understanding of human emotions to create empathic technology.
 We create the Internet of Humans by allowing machines to understand you.
-Our technology enables the next generation of human-machine symbiosis and empowers users to unleash the full potential of their brain.
+Our technology enables the next generation of human-machine symbiosis and empowers users to unleash the full potential of their brains.

 How does IDUN Technologies innovate?

 Simon Bachmann: Our management style involves flat hierarchy and a concept we call “area ownership.”
 Every person we hire will have to become an expert in their field.
 We expect independence and a sense of responsibility in every employee.
 In return, we offer freedom and support to challenge the status quo and truly operate at the cutting-edge of science.
 We are in a head-to-head race with some of the most innovative research groups in both academia and corporate institutions.

 We believe in a holistic approach, a full-stack sensor solution.
 This means we have competencies and control parameters from raw materials (e.g., our proprietary DRYODE™ material system) to electronics, biosignal processing, cloud computation, and neuropsychology.

 How does the coronavirus pandemic affect your business finances?